IBMDeveloperUK/Java-Containers101/labs/Lab_2.md

 ## AOT Compilation

+[Ahead of Time compilation](http://openjdk.java.net/jeps/295) allows us to compile a list of Java clases from byte code to native byte code again resulting in quicker start-up times.
+This works by using a new tool `jaotc` which is available in Java since JDK 9.
+Similar to App CDS, we will run our application to get a list of classes that our JAR uses during startup.
+We will then format the list and pass it to the `jaotc` in order to generate a cache that the JVM will use anytime anyone of the classes in the cache is called at startup.

+Unfortunately, this feature is currently limited to Linux x64 systems running 64-bit Java so to all you Windows users, you won't be able to do this on your machines.

+### Generate a list of classes

+### Generate the AOT cache

+### Benchmarking our application with AOT

 Congratulations, you have completed Lab 2!
 Feel free to go [back to the menu](../README.md) to choose another lab.